gabeaustin/just-my-luck/README.md

 ## Bug

-- [x] Write code to remove the `<button>` and replace it with a message for the winner
+- [x] B.01: Write code to remove the `<button>` and replace it with a message for the winner
-- [ ] Figure out why the background isn't changing when the user wins
+- [x] B.02: Figure out why the background isn't changing when the user wins

 ## Feature

-- [ ] Change background color to 5 different random colors when a user wins
+- [x] F.01: Change background color to random colors when a user wins
-- [ ] Display winner's message in a pop-up modal
+- [ ] F.02: Display winner's message in a pop-up modal
-- [ ] Add a play again button
+- [ ] F.03: Add a play again button